AI Outreach Automation

 Day 3 — LinkedIn Connection Request

-No message, just connection request.
-This is intentional—let them accept first.
+No message, just a connection request.
+This is intentional — let them accept first.

 Hi [Name],